Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/d14f7bff-8e11-4aa6-a26f-b0029015db69)

-Right-click on IT.local, then select New > Organizational Unit to create a new organizational unit within the domain
+Right-click on IT.local, then select New > Organizational Unit (OU) to create a new organizational unit within the domain

 ![Image](https://github.com/user-attachments/assets/c52318d7-b9b1-4b65-8e60-4d5ba4f76a34)

 The following screen will appear.
-In this example, the Organizational Unit (OU) is named UK.
+In this example, the  OU is named UK.

 ![Image](https://github.com/user-attachments/assets/874c86b6-9904-46f8-81f6-6ecbff310926)

-Now, the Organizational Unit (OU) appears under our domain IT.local
+Now, the  OU appears under our domain IT.local

 ![Image](https://github.com/user-attachments/assets/4840bc06-69fa-4c91-88a5-3d3e1a9e88e9)

-The screen below shows how to create a new Organizational Unit (OU) within an existing Organizational Unit (OU).
+The screen below shows how to create a new  OU within an existing Organizational Unit OU.

-For example, right-click on UK -> New -> Organizational Unit (OU).
+For example, right-click on UK -> New -> Organizational Unit OU.

 ![Image](https://github.com/user-attachments/assets/4c52de59-8deb-4fb8-b545-7416feff3dfa)

 I have created 3 OUs under the domain, and you can see them listed on the right side.
-The type column clearly distinguishes between Organizational Units (OU), Groups, and Users
+The type column clearly distinguishes between OU, Groups, and Users

 ![Image](https://github.com/user-attachments/assets/fa2e0cdc-9d06-4a26-962d-9212bbefadc8)